NoteDance/Note-documentation/README.md

 This module implements the Linformer self-attention mechanism, which is a fast and scalable way to compute attention using positive orthogonal random features.
 The usage of this module is as follows:

 - First, create an instance of the Linformer_self_attention class, and specify the dimension, the sequence length, and other optional parameters such as k, heads, dim_head, one_kv_head, share_kv, dropout, and dtype.
-- Second, call the output method of the instance, and pass the input tensor as the x argument.
+- Second, pass the input tensor as the x argument.
 You can also pass a different tensor as the context argument if you want to use cross-attention.
 The output method will return a tensor of shape [batch_size, sequence_length, dimension], which is the Linformer self-attention output.

 For example: